geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 .. option:: false

    The GEOS-Chem Classic  restart file will be read by HEMCO (which reads all data as :code:`REAL*4`).
 This is the default option.

-You must use this option if the resolution of the restart file does not match the simulation grid resolution.
+   Use this option if the resolution of the restart file does not match the simulation grid resolution (HEMCO will remap the initial initial species concentrations to the simulation grid).

 .. option:: true

    The restart file will be read directly by GEOS-Chem Classic as :code:`REAL*8`.

-Use this option when the resolution of your restart file matches the simulation grid resolution, and when mass conservation needs to be strictly enforced.
+   Use this option when the resolution of your restart file matches the simulation grid resolution (as this option bypasses HEMCO vertical regridding).
+Also use this option when conservation needs to be strictly enforced.

 .. _cfg-gc-yml-grid: